 - 1 tablespoon of butter or bacon fat, to finish, optional

 Rinse, trim and snap green beans in half or thirds.
-Place into a large saucepan with fatback and pepper; bring to a boil.
+Place into a large saucepan with water, fatback and pepper; bring to a boil.
 Reduce to a very low simmer, cover and let barely simmer for 1 hour to 1-1/2 hours.
-Taste and adjust seasonings, adding salt only as needed.
+If adding potatoes, scrub the potatoes and peel a strip away from the middle of each potato and add to the pot about 20 to 25 minutes before they are finished; cover and continue cooking until tender.
+Taste and adjust beans for seasonings, adding salt only as needed.
 Finish by stirring in the butter or bacon fat.

 Cook's Notes: Remember, these beans are slow stewed, not boiled.
 They need to remain on a very bare simmer the entire cooking time - do not let them boil.
 Use fresh, raw green beans only, not frozen or canned.
 Do not substitute.
-Ham hocks or bacon are a suitable stand-in if you must, but the taste is not at all the same.
-Add whole scrubbed, tiny new potatoes about halfway through if desired and continue cooking until they are tender.
+Ham hocks or bacon are a suitable stand-in if you must, but the taste is not at all the same, although chopped, cooked bacon is a nice garnish.

 For the Slow Cooker: Prepare as above placing in slow cooker.
 Cover and cook on low 4-6 hours.

 Electronic Pressure Cooker: While the flavor is not as intense as slow stewed, these are still delicious.
 Add beans and potatoes, if using, to pressure cooker with 1-1/2 cups chicken broth, pork seasoning and black pepper; seal and pressure cook on high for 4 minutes.
 Quick release.

 ©Deep South Dish